Johannes Hippe

-Johannes Hippe (born 24 July 1990) is a Norwegian handball player for Lugi HF, in Sweden.
-He plays left and centre back, and is one of the best players on the team.
-His preferred jersey number is 4, which he wears on the Norwegian National team.
+Johannes Hippe (born 24 July 1990) is a former Norwegian handball player.
+He played left and centre back.

 After two and a half season on Norway's top level and weeks of rumoring, Johannes officially signed for the French club HBC Nantes on 7 December 2011.
 In October 2012, Hippe signed with Swedish club Lugi HF, where he scored 12 goals in his debut.
+After two years in Sweden he left Lugi for studies in Oslo.
+After playing one year for BSK/NIF he began playing for Drammen HK 2015.
+He stayed in Drammen until 2019.
+2019 he won the Norse championship, Hes last year he played for his motherclub Nordstrans IF i Oslo.

 He is the son of Jon Hippe, and related to Ivar Hippe.